 Please consider that these lava flows and features are thousands of years old and easily damaged by off-trail travel.
 In addition, park regulations prohibit off-trail travel around the North Crater Flow and Spatter Cones/Big Craters areas (see maps on trailhead signs to identify specific closure areas).

 Pets are welcome in the campground, parking lots, and on paved roads but not in the visitor center or on hiking trails (with the exception of service animals).
+Never leave your pet alone in your vehicle.
+Parking areas do not have shade and air temperatures often exceed 85°F in the summer.
 During the winter, pets are not permitted on the Loop Road.
 For the protection of your pet and park wildlife, pets must be kept on a leash at all times.

 Weather and Safe Travel Tips